Tommy Edman Preview, Player Props: Cardinals vs. Reds

-On Friday, Tommy Edman (.425 on-base percentage in past 10 games, 114 points above season-long percentage) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
-First pitch is at 6:40 PM ET.
+The St. Louis Cardinals, including Tommy Edman (.303 batting average in his past 10 games), battle starting pitcher Carson Spiers and the Cincinnati Reds at Great American Ball Park, Saturday at 6:40 PM ET.

-In his most recent game, he racked up three RBI (going 2-for-4 with ) against the Braves.
+In his most recent game he had a hitless performance (0-for-4) against the Reds.

 Tommy Edman Game Info & Props vs. the Reds